 Upon admission to the Nursing Program, an advisor will be assigned to the student.
-Any student or advisor may request reassignment by contacting the Nursing Coordinator.
+Any student or advisor may request reassignment by contacting the Director of Nursing.
 Each advisor will provide academic advising concerned with registration, withdrawal, and academic standing and progression in the nursing program.